bharatayasa/api-nest-test/README.md

 - `GET /visitor/detail/:id`: Retrieves news detail data by ID (user only).
 - `GET /visitor/filterby/:category`: Retrieves news by category (user only).
 - `POST /visitor/search`: Searches for news articles by keyword in the request body (user only).

-## Swagger Integration

-This API uses Swagger for documentation, which provides a user-friendly interface for interacting with the API and viewing endpoint details.